artwork by Gemini 3 Pro

 Figure.
 The system retries with specific error messages until structural coherence is achieved.

-Schema validation catches type errors and missing fields.
-But semantic coherence, the relationship between mechanisms and components, between game type and player interaction, requires deeper validation.
+Generation is not enough.
+LLMs are notoriously agreeable.
+They will produce output that looks valid without ensuring it is valid.
+Schema validation catches type errors and missing fields, but semantic coherence requires deeper checks.
 An LLM might declare “deck building” as a mechanism but include no cards in the components.
 It sounds valid but is structurally incoherent.

 The Refinement Loop